 Who owns the rights to the results of research as a part of Research Agreements

 UW–Madison does not assign ownership of the results of the research (data, inventions, etc.) to an industry sponsor.
 This is a result of the policies from the Board of Regents.
 However, the University does share the results of the sponsored projects with research sponsors.
-It does this through providing access to research data and experimental results with our sponsors and providing sponsors with an option to obtain licenses to inventions and ideas that come out of the research.
+It does this by providing access to research data and experimental results with our sponsors and providing sponsors with an option to obtain licenses to inventions and ideas that come out of the research.

 What kind of timelines can I expect for the negotiation of agreements with UW–Madison?

-The timelines can vary by the type, complexity, and length of agreements, but the goal is to keep the process moving in a timely manner finding a solution that works for both parties.
+The timelines can vary by the type, complexity, and length of agreements, but the goal is to keep the process moving in a timely manner that works for both parties.
 It is strongly recommended to start the process with UW–Madison templates which are fair, reasonable and concise, and can speed up the timeline immensely.
 Also, be sure to leverage your key points of contact to keep you updated.

-What are the costs involved in doing research with UW–Madison
+What are the costs involved in doing research with UW–Madison?

 The costs of research vary from project to project.
 Each project may require unique resources: students, collaborators inside and outside the university, supplies, special equipment, etc. The costs often include salary, fringe, supplies, and indirect costs.
 There may be other costs included depending on the needs, such as tuition remission, travel, equipment purchase, and subcontractors.

 Indirect costs are the costs that are not directly related to a specific sponsored project and are incurred for common or joint objectives.
 Sometimes you will hear indirect costs referred to as Facilities and Administrative Costs or F&A costs for short.
 Examples of facilities and administrative costs include utilities; building maintenance and operations; security; insurance; general-purpose supplies and equipment; and central administrative staff expenses.
 The University has a negotiated rate agreement with the federal government.
-If the University did not charge this federally negotiated rate, the University would be in violation of the Federal Regulations.
+If the University did not charge this federally negotiated rate, the University would be in violation of Federal Regulations.